-Altitude illness occurs when a person ascends to a higher elevation more rapidly than the body can adjust ("acclimatize") to the decreased oxygen at the higher elevation.
-Some people adjust very easily (possibly genetic factors), whereas others cannot go above even moderate elevations without experiencing symptoms.
+Altitude illness occurs when a traveler ascends to a higher elevation at a rate that precludes the body's ability to adjust.
+Adjustment to the reduced atmospheric pressure and decreased oxygen delivery to the body's cells at the higher elevation is known as acclimatization, and factors affecting acclimatization include the elevation attained, the rate of ascent, the duration of exposure, genetic predisposition, and certain preexisting conditions.
+Some people adjust very easily, whereas others cannot go above even moderate elevations without experiencing symptoms.
 Only past experience can predict whether one will be a good acclimatizer; if symptoms occurred before, they are likely to occur again at the same elevation.

 Altitude illness is generally divided into 3 syndromes: acute mountain sickness (AMS), high-altitude cerebral edema (HACE), and high-altitude pulmonary edema (HAPE).
 Symptoms can range from mild to life-threatening and most can be prevented or minimized by proper acclimatization and/or preventive medications.
 Risk and prevention strategies vary depending on the type of travel planned, for example, travel to typical tourist destinations at relatively moderate elevations versus trekking in extremely high elevation situations.